dickonfell/MATLAB-Project-2/README.md

 # MATLAB-Project-2
-The second of three projects for my 'Problem Solving by Computer' module in my third year of university.
+This project is the second of three I am completing for my Problem Solving by Computer module in my third year at university.
+I was tasked with using MATLAB to model the dynamics between a fox and rabbit.
+The .pdf write up of the project is included.